schulle4u/multideck/docs/documentation-en.md

 ### Streaming

+* Server: the Icecast servers hostname without http.
+* Port: Icecast server port.
+* Mountpoint: Path to streaming mountpoint, starting with slash.
+* User credencials: Username and password separated by a colon.
+* Codec: Streaming codec, MP3 or OGG Vorbis.
+* Bitrate: Live stream quality.
+* Stream name, description, genre and website URL: Stream meta data.
+* Public stream: Tells the server to list the stream in public directories.
+* Connect at startup: Connects the livestream when the program starts.
 * Automatically Reconnect on Connection Loss: Rebuilds the stream if possible when the connection is interrupted.
 * Reconnect Wait Time (seconds): The time to wait before attempting a new connection.